 Ireland and Scotland .

 - We participate in pastoral ministry where possible.
-In Ferbane, Mulhuddart and Girvan, the communities are inserted in the parishes while in Killiney and Rathmines it is one sister who sits as parish sister.
+In Ferbane, Mulhuddart and Girvan, the communities are inserted in the parishes while in Killiney and Rathmines it is one sister who works as parish sister.

 - For all our sisters their principal ministry is PRAYER.
 Through community and personal prayer they share in Christ’s great work of redemption and humanity.